 The University of Turku, located in southwest Finland on the coast of the Baltic Sea, was founded in 1920 with the support and donations of the Finnish people.
 Today, the University builds a sustainable future with top research and education.
-Welcome to celebrate our 100-year journey with us!

 The University of Turku is situated in Turku, the oldest city in Finland dating back to the 13th century.
 Located on the coast of the Baltic Sea in northern Europe with a short distance to Stockholm, Turku quickly became the most significant city in Finland during the Middle Ages when Finland was under the rule of the Kingdom of Sweden.

 As the city and the population of Finland grew, there was an increasing need for a university in Finland.
 In 1640, Queen Christine founded the Royal Academy of Turku as the third university in the Swedish kingdom.

 In 1809, when Sweden lost a war to Russia, Finland became a grand duchy of the Russian Empire.
 Under the new rule, Helsinki became the new capital of Finland as it was closer to St. Petersburg.
 After the Great Fire of Turku that devastated most of the city in 1827, the Academy of Turku was relocated to Helsinki, later on becoming the University of Helsinki.

 Finland gained its independence in 1917 in the aftermath of the Russian Revolution.
 Many Finns felt that the newly independent country should also have a Finnish-language university, as the language of teaching and learning at the country’s only university was Swedish.
 Turku was considered a perfect place for the new university for its academic history and European atmosphere.

 The Turku Finnish University Society was established to organise an extensive fund-raising for the university.
 Over the course of three years, altogether 22,040 Finnish people donated for this common cause and the University of Turku, the first Finnish-language university in the world, was founded in 1920.